 I woke up one morning a few weeks ago and my face felt different!
 It was sore and itchy, especially around my eyes.
 There were bumps on my neck and my eyes felt like I had chilli in them.
 I rushed to the mirror and almost screamed, there were unsightly bumps on my eyelid, under my eyes with hives all over my neck.
 All of which were itching like crazy, I didn’t know what the heck had happened.

 It took me a while but it finally dawned on me that I was having an allergic reaction known as contact dermatitis.
 Once I realized what was wrong I felt some relief because I knew how to deal with the problem.
-Let me walk you through what to expect when you have an allergic reaction, the symptoms, causes, as well as how to manage a mild case if you do not have access to a doctor.
+Let me walk you through what to expect when you have an allergic reaction, the symptoms, and causes, as well as how to manage a mild case if you do not have access to a doctor.

-Picture this a people are raving about a skincare product which seems to be the holy grail and to race off to buy it.
+Picture these people are raving about a skincare product which seems to be the holy grail and race off to buy it.
 After your first application, your skin becomes red, irritated or itchy.
 You just got contact dermatitis, because of your exposure to a chemical in the product which has caused a reaction on your skin.
-In most cases, the reaction occurs almost immediately you apply the product which is why you need to do a patch test before trying out new products.
+In most cases, the reaction occurs almost immediately after you apply the product which is why you need to do a patch test before trying out new products.
 In my case, it happened overnight.

 Types of Dermatitis